golanlevin/DrawingWithMachines/assignments/2025/04_tone/README.md

 *Now*:

 * **Write code** to implement **two** different methods of hatching.
 You're not specifically required to implement any of the hatching methods that you sketched earlier, but of course you're welcome to do so.
 * For each hatching method, **create** a value scale (gradient sequence) of five adjacent one-inch squares, with evenly-spaced gray values of 10%, 30%, 50%, 70%, 90%.
-Some inspirations can be seen [below](#hatch-inspo).
+Some more inspirations can be seen [here](../../2024/05_tone/img/hatch-inspo.jpg).
 * **Export** a single SVG with both of your hatching sequences, and **plot** this using a thin black pen on a sheet of white paper. *(Alternatively, you may use a white pen on black paper.)* If you use 11x8.5" paper, you will have the option to use the (fast) [HP7475a plotter (instructions here)](https://github.com/golanlevin/DrawingWithMachines/blob/main/machines/hp7475a/README.md).
 * **Create** a Discord post in the *#41-hatching-studies* channel.
 * In your Discord post, **embed** a photo of your 3×3 grid of handmade sketches.
 * In your Discord post, **embed** a photograph of your plot with the two computer-generated value sequences.
-* In your Discord post, please **write** a sentence to describe each of your hatching methods, and what you learned making them.
+* In your Discord post, please **write** a sentence to describe your two computational hatching methods, and what you learned making them.

 **In your designs,**

 * **Consider** methods like: hatching, cross-hatching, scribbling, scumbling, stippling, fill patterns, or other creative methods of your own design.
-If you're feeling ambitious and self-directed, this is a perfect opportunity to explore how you can create hatching techiques using things like Perlin noise flow fields, physics simulations (e.g. particle systems, Lloyd's relaxation), typography (e.g. Hershey fonts), etc.
+If you're feeling ambitious and self-directed, this is a perfect opportunity to explore how you can create hatching techiques using things like Perlin noise flow fields, physics simulations (e.g. particle systems, Lloyd's relaxation, voronoi stippling), typography (e.g. Hershey fonts), etc.
 * **Consider** how you can productively control and contrast properties like: line direction, line density, line length, line curvature, line thickness, and line duty cycle (dashes) to produce different hatches with different characters.
 Consider how you can control the variation (e.g. randomness, or standard deviations) of these properties. *Do any of your hatching methods have more than one expressive variable (apart from value/density)*?
 * To help you get started, feel free to **study** the code of the following extremely simple method shown immediately below, using parallel lines.
 I have posted the code for this method [here](https://editor.p5js.org/golan/sketches/4KhqqgP7l) for you to examine.